TristanMorlet/client_task_app/README.md

 ## Features
 -  **Authentication** – Users can sign in with their email.
--  **Role-based Access** – Work-leads can manage tasks and staff; staff can view and complete tasks.
+-  **Role-based Access** – Work-leads can manage tasks and staff, staff can view and complete tasks.
 -  **Task Management** – Create, assign, update, and delete tasks.
 -  **Progress Tracking** – View task completion rates with progress bars.
 -  **Filtering & Search** – Filter tasks by status, deadline, and assignee.